echalkpad/the-health-guide/src/assets/docs/nutrients/nutrient-template.md

 - % of [Name] is absorbed if the digestive system is healthy.

 [Name] absorption is enhanced by:
-- Fiber;
 - No smoking;
 - Organic food;
-- Prebiotics food;
+- Prebiotics;
-- Probiotics food;
+- Probiotics;
 - Reduced alcohol;
-- Reduced antibiotics;
-- Reduced synthetic supplements;
+- Reduced pharmaceutical drugs;
 - Reduced sugars;
 - Stress management.